leifbr/partnerlabs/docs/class4/module1/lab2.rst

 Go to the **Interface List**.
 What is the status of the interface now?

 .. note:: Note
    In the above example the VLAN tag of 40 is meaningless.
 By default the BIG-IP would have created a VLAN ID for the purposes of separating L2 traffic within TMOS.
-Had **Tagged** be selected, then the BIG-IP would have applied 802.1q tagging to the VLAN using 40 as the VLAN tag.
+Had **Tagged** been selected, then the BIG-IP would have applied 802.1q tagging to the VLAN using 40 as the VLAN tag.

 Assign a Self IP to a VLAN
 --------------------------